LingjunGuo2333/glingjun.github.io/_pages/about.md

 I'm a second year master student [@UMIOE](https://ioe.engin.umich.edu/), where I have taken courses focused on theoretical side of optimization.
 I was also fortunate enough to join into Prof.[Salar Fattahi](https://fattahi.engin.umich.edu/)'s research group working on basis function decomposition for deep neural networks.
 Prior to that, I recieved my B.S. degree in [Mathematics and Applied Mathematics](https://math.fudan.edu.cn/) in Fudan University, China.

-You can find my CV [here](https://github.com/LingjunGuo2333/glingjun.github.io/tree/master/files/CV_lingjun_guo.pdf) if interested!
+You can find my CV <a href=https://github.com/LingjunGuo2333/glingjun.github.io/tree/master/files/CV_lingjun_guo.pdf>here</a> if interested!

 Research Interests
 ======